 - Drain and rinse the jackfruit.
 Lay on a paper towel and pat dry.
 Using your fingers, press the jackfruit chunks and the base to fan out, pushing it into large shreds.
 See this video for a visual.
 Set aside.

-- Heat 1 tbsp of oil to a large cast-iron skillet over medium heat.
+- Heat 1 tablespoon of oil to a large cast-iron skillet over medium heat.
 Add jackfruit and sauté until lightly brown, stirring frequently.

 - Stir in browned jackfruit and spices to the soup pot, stirring until spices have coated the jackfruit and onion/pepper mixture.